pksenzov/doodle/README.md

 ### KEY COMPONENTS / FILES:
 * README.md                                 - This file
+* Report.docx                               - The report of the work including my thoughts about improvements and suggestions
 * kafka_app.py                              - Main app
 * kafka_consumer_loop.py                    - The old basic consumer loop script, can be ignored